fortytwoservices/checkid-public-docs/docs/Getting-Started.md

 - Automatic maintenance of an Entra ID security group for onboarding users
 - Calling a webhook with information about the user doing the onboarding, where the target webhook can do the same thing as the previous feature (adding a person temporary to a group)

-## Step 3 - Configure Temporary Access Pass
+## Step 3 - Configure Temporary Access Pass and Passkeys

-Our recommended onboarding approach is to have users register the Microsoft Authenticator app using a [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass), while getting a passkey enrolled at the same time.
-This means that the feature Temporary Access Pass and Passkey should be enabled in the tenant.
+For onboarding users, we get users to register the Microsoft Authenticator app using a [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass), while getting a passkey enrolled at the same time.
+This means that the feature Temporary Access Pass and Passkey must be enabled in the tenant.

 In the [**Entra portal**](https://entra.microsoft.com/#home), open **Protection** and **Authentication methods**.